-When your child is nearing school leaving age, you might find it useful to have a discussion with your school's specialist careers adviser, to better understand the available post 16 education and training opportunities in Herefordshire.
+When a young person is nearing school leaving age, they might find it useful to talk to the school's specialist careers advisor or a SENDIASS Young Person's Advisor, to better understand the available post-16 education and training opportunities in Herefordshire.

-The adviser will be able to present different options to you and your child, including mainstream and special schools, study programmes, apprenticeships and colleges of further education.
+The advisor will be able to present different options, including mainstream and special schools, study programmes, apprenticeships and colleges of further education.

 A supported internship is a structured study programme, which is based primarily with an employer.
 The internship is unpaid and normally lasts for a minimum of six months.
 The young person will complete a personalised study programme, which includes the chance to study for relevant qualifications, where appropriate, along with English and maths.

 Wherever possible, internships aim to support young people to move into paid employment upon completion.
-For those aged 16 to 24, with an Education, Health and Care plan, it helps them to achieve sustainable paid employment by equipping them with the necessary skills they need for work, through appropriate workplace learning.
+For those aged 16 to 24 with an Education, Health and Care Plan (EHCP), it helps them to achieve sustainable paid employment by equipping them with skills they need for work, through appropriate workplace learning.

-To find out more, take a look at the Preparing for Adulthood website.
+To find out more, take a look at the Support Internships guidance from the DfE.

 Transport for Post-16 Students with SEND